eclipse/upm/docs/creating_java_bindings.md

 #endif
 ```

-To use callback in java, we create a ISR class, which extends the new IsrCallback class created by SWIG, and we override the _run\(\)_ method with the code to be executed when the interrupt is received.
+To use callback in java, we create a ISR class, which implements the Java Runnable interface, and we override the _run\(\)_ method with the code to be executed when the interrupt is received.
 An example for the a110x Hall sensor that increments a counter each time an interrupt is received:

 ```java
 public class A110X_intrSample {